HEofOttoman/Canary-Fez-Client/README.md

 Uses the Spacebar APi by the creators of Spacebar.chat.

-Forked By HenryWauzivuff, for the purpose of contributing to the original
+Forked By HenryWauzivuff, for the purpose of contributing to the original ~& ottoman takeover~

 ## Credits:
 - QuizzityMC (Dev)